Pruuva

 HOW IT WORKS

-2. 02Students submit & speak
+2. 02Students submit work and demonstrate capability

-INSIDE THE PROBE
+INSIDE THE ASSESSMENT

 Not generic questions.